 Our degree of involvement varies by project.
 Some artists are very capable in the arts and sciences of recording and need only high-level supervision.
 Others may need more hands-on technical assistance.
 At a minimum, we approve the production plan and budget and fund the recording.
 Creative decisions, such as the selection of compositions, musicians, arrangements, etc., are always left to the artist.

 The Maginus Project sponsors the recording, not the artist.
-In most cases, the sponsored artist does not receive funds directly from us.
+What this means is that our sponsorships cover the direct costs of the recording.
+The recipient of the sponsorship (what we refer to as the "Sponsored Artist") receives majority ownership of the resulting recording and any benefits that may accrue therefrom.
+In most cases, the Sponsored Artist does not receive funds directly from us.
 Instead we pay the recording costs directly.

 We work our Sponsored Artists to effectively plan and execute the recording.
 We help them select the right personnel, find the right facilities, and oversee mixing and mastering.
 This greater involvement ensures that the recordings we sponsor are only of the very highest quality.
 The process usually works like this: